malayadaniGIT/REACTJS_MCT--FOOD_RECIPE_APP/README.md

 - **Start the Development Server:** After installing dependencies, users can run the npm start command to start a local development server.
 This server allows them to view and interact with the web application on their local machine.

 - **Access the Application:** With the development server running, users can open a web browser and visit http://localhost:3000 to access and interact with the web application in their local environment.

-## Usage
-### Home Page:
-The landing page welcomes users and encourages them to explore recipes.
-Click the "Search Recipes" button to navigate to the recipes page.

-### Recipes Page:
-Use the search input field to enter keywords (e.g., "chicken," "pizza") and click the search button to find matching recipes.
-View recipe details by clicking the "Details" button or open the recipe source URL by clicking the "Recipe URL" button.

-### Recipe Details Page:
-Explore detailed information about a selected recipe, including its title, publisher, ingredients, and external source links.